chsanford/Spliceman-Beta/readme.md

 this page is unique to each job.
 Thus, a user can return to this page at any time to check on their results.
 The page tracks progress in the pipeline that processes input.
 The pipeline will run regardless of whether the page is open.

-Once the process is complete, two or three buttons will appear on the page.
+Once the process is complete, four or five buttons will appear on the page.
 The "Download Results" button downloads a text file containing the outputs of the pipeline.
+The "Visualize Results" button moves to another page where a visualization is displayed.
+The "Download Dashboard Data" and "Visualize Dashboard Data" allow the user to view the data from Dashboard or ESM Browser if the mutation is present in that database.
-The "View Visualization of Results" button moves to another page where a visualization is displayed.
-If there were errors, a "Download Errors" button will be present that downloads a file that specifies the mutation where an error occurred and what error occurred.
+If there were errors, a "Download
+Errors" button will be present that downloads a file that specifies the mutation where an error occurred and what error occurred.